zhixingheyi-tian/OAP/oap-shuffle/RPMem-shuffle/README.md

 ```

-## <a id="install-rpmem-shuffle-extension-for-spark"></a>6.
-Install RPMem shuffle extension for Spark
+## <a id="install-shuffle-remote-pmem-extension-for-spark"></a>6.
+Install Shuffle Remote PMem Extension for Spark
 ---------------------------

 ### 6.1 Configure RPMem extension for spark shuffle in Spark
 --------------------------------------------------------

-RPMem shuffle extension for spark shuffle is designed as a plugin to Spark.
+Shuffle Remote PMem Extension for spark shuffle is designed as a plugin to Spark.
 Currently the plugin supports Spark 2.4.4 and works well on various
 Network fabrics, including Socket, RDMA and Omni-Path.
 There are several
-configurations files needs to be modified in order to run RPMem shuffle extension.
+configurations files needs to be modified in order to run Shuffle Remote PMem Extension.

 #### Prerequisite
 Use below command to remove original initialization of one PMem, this is a